Indianapolis: Visual arts

 With a permanent collection of 54,000 works, the Indianapolis Museum of Art at Newfields is the city's primary art museum.
-It is among the largest and oldest art museums in the U.S., tracing its roots back to the Art Association of Indianapolis, which was founded in 1883.
-The museum's 152 acre Newfields' campus includes Oldfields (Lilly House), the Virginia B. Fairbanks Art & Nature Park: 100 Acres, eight gardens, and four performance spaces.
+It is among the largest and oldest art museums in the United States, tracing its roots back to the Art Association of Indianapolis, which was founded in 1883.
+The museum's 152 acre Newfields' campus includes Oldfields–Lilly House & Gardens and the Virginia B. Fairbanks Art & Nature Park.

 Established in 1902, the Herron School of Art and Design's first core faculty included Impressionist painters belonging to the Hoosier Group.
 Eskenazi Hall at IU Indianapolis has been home to the school since 2005, hosting five public galleries and numerous programs throughout the year.

-Located in Broad Ripple, the Indianapolis Art Center houses the Marilyn K. Glick School of Art, galleries, and a sculpture garden.
+Located in Broad Ripple, the Indy Art Center houses the Marilyn K. Glick School of Art, galleries, and a sculpture garden.
 The center hosts and manages art classes, exhibitions, art fairs, and outreach programs throughout the year.
 The Harrison Center in the Old Northside and the Murphy Art Center in Fountain Square house several galleries and artist studios and participate in First Friday events.

 Located in downtown Indianapolis, the Eiteljorg Museum is home to a diverse collection of visual arts by indigenous peoples of the Americas and Western American Art.
 The museum hosts numerous lectures, artist residencies, special exhibitions, and events annually.

 In 2021, there were more than 3,000 recorded works of public art in Indianapolis.
 More than one-third of those are concentrated in the downtown Indianapolis area, including dozens belonging to the Indiana University–Purdue University Indianapolis Public Art Collection, the Indiana Statehouse Public Art Collection, or the Indianapolis Cultural Trail.
 Murals are the most popular medium of public art found in the city.

 Since 2020, Ganggang has been a prominent supporter of Black artists in the city.
 Their annual art fair "BUTTER" is a multi-day art exhibition that takes place over Labor Day weekend.